-Chow (1985, 2010, 2011) reports indirect evidence in favor of the permanent income hypothesis using time series observations in China.
-We revisit this issue by evaluating direct measures of the predictability of consumption growth in China during the post-economic reform regime (1978-2009) as well as the postwar US data for comparison.
+Using time series macroeconomic data, Chow (1985, 2010, 2011) reported indirect empirical evidence that implies the validity of the permanent income hypothesis in China.
+We revisit this issue by evaluating direct measures of the predictability of consumption growth in China during the post-economic reform regime (1978-2009).
+We also implement and report similar analysis for the postwar US data for comparison.
 Our in-sample analysis provides strong evidence against the PIH for both countries.
-Out-of-sample forecast exercises show that consumption changes are highly predictable, which sharply contrasts the implication of Chow (1985, 2010, 2011).
+Out-of-sample forecast exercises show that consumption changes are highly predictable, which sharply contrasts the implications of empirical findings by Chow (1985, 2010, 2011).

-Keywords: Permanent Income Hypothesis; Consumption; Diebold-Mariano-West Statistic
+Keywords: Permanent Income Hypothesis; Consumption; Out-of-Sample Forecast; Diebold-Mariano-West Statistic